MicrosoftDocs/entra-docs/docs/identity/app-provisioning/use-scim-to-provision-users-and-groups.md

     > You can optionally disable syncing of group objects by disabling the "groups" mapping.

-1. Under **Settings**, the **Scope** field defines which users and groups are synchronized.
-Select **Sync only assigned users and groups** (recommended) to only sync users and groups assigned in the **Users and groups** tab.
 1. Select **Provision on-demand** in the left panel.
-1. Search for a user that is in scope for 1.
-If syncing only assigned users and groups (recommended), select the **Users and groups** tab.
-Then, assign the users or groups you want to sync. and select **provision** to provision the user on-demand.
+Search for a user that is in scope for provisioning and provision them on-demand.
 Repeat with other users that you would like to test provisioning with.
 1. Once your configuration is complete, select **Overview** in the left panel.
+1. Select **Properties**.
+1. Selec the pencil to edit the properties.
+Enable notification emails and provide an email to receive quarantine emails.
+Enable accidental deletions prevention.
+Click **Appy** to save the changes.
 1. Select **Start provisioning** to start the Microsoft Entra provisioning service.